WurstCommander/Win10AppRemove/README.md

 **Use the script at your own risk**, make backups, blah blah.
 I tested the script, it works for me, but I got only a few Windows 10 PCs to test it and so on.

-Suggestions, fixes and new features are welcome.
+Suggestions, fixes and new features are welcome, just create an issue: https://github.com/WurstCommander/Win10AppRemove/issues/new

 Have a nice day, your Wurstcommander.